ZZY-Zhou/RENet/README.md

 # RGB-Event Fusion for Moving Object Detection in Autonomous Driving

-This is the code for the paper **RGB-Event Fusion for Moving Object Detection in Autonomous Driving**, by Zhuyun Zhou, Zongwei Wu, Rémi Boutteau, Fan Yang, Cédric Demonceaux, Dominique Ginhac.
+This repository is for the paper **RGB-Event Fusion for Moving Object Detection in Autonomous Driving**, by Zhuyun Zhou, Zongwei Wu, Rémi Boutteau, Fan Yang, Cédric Demonceaux, Dominique Ginhac.

 PDF version of the paper is available [here](https://arxiv.org/abs/2209.08323).

+Dataset DSEC-MOD can be found [here](#dataset).

 Code will be available soon.